15 Young Adult Enemies To Lovers Books You Must Read

 10. Vicious (Sinners of Saint)

-Emilia and Vicious are characters who genuinely hate each other, or one or both of them have done bad, unforgivable things to the other.
+Emilia and Vicious are characters who genuinely hate each other, or one or both have done bad, unforgivable things to the other.
 They want the toxic.
-So this is about two characters who did not get along in high school.
+So, this is about two characters who did not get along in high school.
 Vicious was very rich, coming from a wealthy family, and Emilia’s family worked for them.
-Her mother was the maid, and the father was the groundskeeper.
+Her mother was the maid, and her father was the groundskeeper.
 Also, they lived in the servant’s area of the house or on the property.

 There was a misunderstanding and miscommunication, which caused Vicious to hate the girl.
 He made it his life’s mission in high school to make her life miserable.
 Towards the end of high school, he ran her out of town, and Emilia moved away.
-She never looked back, and now it’s ten years later, she is now taking care of her sister, who has some medical problems.
+She never looked back, and now, ten years later, she cares for her sister, who has some medical problems.
 She lost her job there.
-They have no money for rent, and she ends up running into this guy.
+They have no money for rent, and she runs into this guy.

-Vicious finds out about her financial situation and offers her a job to be his assistant.
-So she is very reluctant about it because of how horrible he was to her in high school and how he ruined her life and made her leave town.
-But Emilia is desperate for money, so she takes a job, and now she’s working as his assistant.
+Vicious finds out about her financial situation and offers her a job as his assistant.
+She is very reluctant about it because of how horrible he was to her in high school and how he ruined her life and made her leave town.
+But Emilia is desperate for money, so she takes a job and is now working as his assistant.
 There’s a lot of hatred and animosity between both of them.
-So, there’s a lot of history and drama between them where you get to see unique enemies to lovers romance.
+So, there’s a lot of history and drama between them where you see unique enemies to lovers romance.

 Vicious